MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/_shared/set-up-ci-3.md

 ms.topic: include
 ---

 Click the **Triggers** tab in the build pipeline.
 Enable the **Continuous Integration** trigger.
-This will ensure that the build process is automatically triggered every time you commit a change to your repository.
+This will ensure that the build pipeline is automatically triggered every time you commit a change to your repository.

 Select **Save & queue** to kick off your first build.
 On the **Save build pipeline and queue** dialog, select **Save & queue**.